 Proficient phonemic awareness (ability to isolate, segment, blend and manipulate phonemes)

-Word study (process of connecting phonemes in spoken words to the written form of the word)
+Word study (the process of connecting phonemes in spoken words to the written form of the word)

 Word study anchors words in permanent memory